 Pick Up Litter

-How to help: Spend an hour a week cleaning up your local environment and help keep our stunning Islands beautiful.
+How to help: Help keep Cayman beautiful by dedicating an hour a week to picking up litter.
 Plastic Free Cayman hosts monthly beach clean ups.
-Visit www.plasticfreecayman.com/volunteer/ for details.
 Choose a different park or beach each time and spend an hour picking up litter.
-Make a game out of it and see who can pick up the most.
+Make a game out of it and see who can pick up the most trash.

 Who can help: Children aged five and up.
 Be sure to wear gloves and close-toed shoes and supervise children closely.